Shiga’s Top 5 cherry blossom spots

 4. Miidera temple and Biwako Canal, Otsu

 There’s a great synergy between Biwako (Lake Biwa) Canal and Miidera temple during cherry blossom season.
 Biwako Canal supplies water from Lake Biwa to Kyoto.
 From Miidera Station (Keihan Line), you can’t miss it.
 It’s lined with many cherry trees, but it’s fenced off so it’s see but don’t touch.
-You’d think that they should allow rowboating in the canal when the flowers are in bloom.
-But if you look closely, you will notice a pretty fast current which would be dangerous for rowers.
+If you look closely, you will notice a pretty fast current in the canal.
 In the old days about a century ago after the canal was built, they had boats going all the way through canal to Kyoto.
+They have resurrected this with Lake Biwa Canal boat rides between Miidera and Keage in Kyoto.
+Online reservations is required, but it can be done only in Japanese (no English).
 After walking along the canal, turn right and walk to the sprawling Miidera temple.
 They have cherry trees here and there providing a great accent to the old temple buildings (including a few National Treasures).
 There’s also a great lookout point on a hill giving great views of Otsu (concrete jungle) and the lake.
 They also light up the trees at night as they do at Biwako Canal (6:30 pm-9:30 pm).
 Beautiful and serene.
 Google Map

 5. Hachiman-bori, Omi-Hachiman – Hachiman-bori canal has a long canopy of sakura trees along this scenic moat.
 The moat and white-walled traditional buildings make it photogenic, fit for shooting a samurai movie.
 It’s not so crowded either so you can enjoy a laid-back atmosphere while walking on a nice sidewalk or path along the moat.
 There are also moat boat rides starting near the Kawara Tile Museum.
 After seeing the flowers, you have the option to see numerous other nearby sights such as Hachiman-yama (via ropeway), Himure Hachimangu Shrine, Kawara Roof Tile Museum, Hakuunkan, Omi-shonin merchant homes on Shinmachi-dori, and buildings by William Merrell Vories.
 There is much more than just cherry blossoms which is my reason to include Hachiman-bori among the Top Five.
 Google Map